 Awenda began participating in the NABA butterfly count in 2013 and it is now an annual event.
 The count is sponsored by Friends of Awenda each and every year.

-This year, the NABA Butterfly Count will take place on Saturday July 7, 2018.
-If you have an interest in volunteering for this event, please send an email to email@example.com.
+This year, the Awenda NABA Butterfly Count date is TBD.
+Check the Upcoming Events tab for all special event dates.
+If you have an interest in volunteering for this event, please send an email to firstname.lastname@example.org.
 The more the merrier!

 In 2015, over 400 butterflies were caught and identified during the count and a new butterfly, the Harvester was found for the park.
 The count was successful again in 2016 where over 16 different butterfly species were found.